arangodb/arangodb/Documentation/Books/Manual/Appendix/JavaScriptModules/ArangoDB.md

 You can also use the `aql.literal` helper to mark strings containing AQL snippets that should be inlined directly into the query rather than be treated as as bind variables.

+{% hint 'warning' %}
+`aql.literal` allows you to pass a arbitrary strings into your AQL and thus will open you to AQL injection attacks if you are passing in untrusted user input unsanitized.
+{% endhint %}

 To find out more about AQL see the [AQL documentation](../../../AQL/index.html).

 **Examples**